Nashville regional and Davidson County Salvation Army financial assistance.

 Nashville and Davidson Salvation Army centers

 There are several Salvation Army sites in the Davidson County area.
 They all sell low cost goods from the Family Store, offer emergency financial assistance, pass out free food or clothes, and coordinate other support.
+They also offer disaster relief, including help during floods or tornadoes.
+A main resource in Nashville is the annual free school supply and Christmas toy programs.

 - Center of Hope, Nashville Area Command, 631 Dickerson Road, (615) 242-0411